-6. Research Students' Progress Board and DRS Reviews
+5. Research Students' Progress Board and DRS Reviews

-6.1.
+5.1.
 Composition and role

-The Postgraduate Research Students' Progress Board (RSPB), to be established by each department, should be chaired by the DRS or HoD, and should include at least two other experienced supervisors.
+The Postgraduate Research Students' Progress Board (RSPB), to be established by each department, should be chaired by the Graduate Director or HoD, and should include at least two other experienced supervisors.
 It should review the progress of every research student through to the award of a degree, withdrawal or failure, on the basis of the reports from the Supervisory Panel, including the written report from the student and any submission of extenuating circumstances.
-Where no Supervisory Panel has taken place, for instance because a student is carrying out research abroad, the supervisor and the student must each submit a progress report.
-A decision/recommendation for discontinuation, downgrading or upgrading, or to confirm PhD status or change to MPhil, to permit entry into completion, or to extend the minimum period can only be made by the RSPB (see section 7.4, 7.5 and 7.6).
+Where no Supervisory Panel has taken place, for instance because a student is carrying out research abroad with limited access to the internet, the supervisor and the student must each submit a progress report.
+A decision/recommendation for discontinuation, downgrading or upgrading, or to confirm PhD status or change to MPhil, to permit entry into completion, or to extend the minimum period can only be made by the RSPB (see section 5.4, 5.5 and 5.6).
 Where the RSPB is considering a recommendation from a student's Supervisory Panel of discontinuation or downgrading, or at confirmation to change a student's status to MPhil, the RSPB membership must include at least two members who were not on the student's last Supervisory Panel.
 Smaller departments may want to co-opt a supervisor from another department in a cognate discipline as a member of the RSPB if the department finds it difficult to satisfy this requirement.

-6.2.
+5.2.
 Frequency and timing